trema/trema/README.md

 What's Trema?
 -------------

-Welcome to the Trema OpenFlow programming framework.
-The scope of Trema is to help developers to easily create their own OpenFlow controllers, and NOT aiming at providing a specific OpenFlow controller implementation.
+Trema is a OpenFlow controller framework that includes everything needed to create OpenFlow controllers in Ruby and C.

 Getting Started